notaurieh/eris-typings/README.md

 ### Eris-Typings
 > Unofficial typings for [abalabahaha's](https://github.com/abalabahaha) [eris](https://github.com/abalabahaha/eris).<br/>
 > Keep in mind these typings are handwritten, and very experimental.
-End goal is to merge with eris' repository.</br>
+End goal is to merge with eris' repository.
-> Current version is targetting master branch of eris.</br>

 ### Usage
 You can install this library via `typings` CLI tool, or manually.
 Keep in mind some requirements: